Page Reviewed / Updated - September 04, 2020

 All adult day care centers are required to have state licenses or are regulated to a degree to provide certain types of services.
 This is especially true of those centers that receive public funding, which most do.
 Most staff members receive background checks and many are certified social workers.
 In addition, many states regulate the staff-to-patient ratio and the minimum staff available at any time.

 Once specific care requirements have been determined, the family will contact a center by phone for an initial conversation about matching needs with their services.
 Most families then proceed to visit the center twice, first without the individual in need of care and then again later with their loved one.
 At that point, if all parties feel comfortable with the center, it is common to conduct a week-long trial of their services before making any longer term contractual agreement with the center.

 As most elderly Americans have Medicare, the question if Medicare will pay for adult day care is very common and should be addressed at the forefront of this discussion.
 Medicare does not pay for any form of adult day care.
-There is some confusion regarding this question partly because Medicare is often mixed up with Medicaid and partly because there are certain Medicare / Medicaid combination programs that cover adult day care.
+There is some confusion about this question, partly because Medicare is often mixed up with Medicaid.
+And partly because there are certain Medicare / Medicaid combination programs that cover adult day care.
 To be clear, a person with only Medicare insurance coverage will not receive adult day care as a benefit.